DTMOS-SIM/Crypto_Exchange/README.md

 # CryptoExchange

-CryptoExchange is an experimental C++ executable that is designed to simulation in house trading environment.
+CryptoExchange is an experimental C++ executable that is designed to simulate in house trading environment.
 This project surfaced in due of UOL's Object Oriented Programming modules.

 ## Installation